 What people on Reddit are saying about Cyclazodone

 I thought it would be interesting to find 1 or 2 threads on Reddit to see what people that are actually taking Cyclazodone have to say.

-I have linked to each thead so you can go over and read it for yourself.
+I have linked to each thread so you can go over and read it for yourself.

-The first thead I found is by a user called; u/-redan.
+The first thread I found is by a user called; u/-redan.